ghex-org/GHEX/doc_src/scope/scope.rst

 identifiying the type of element that is sent.
 The function returns a future-like value that can be checked using ``.wait()`` to check that the message has been sent (the future does not guarantee the message has been delivered).
-This variant **does not take ownership of the message** (but refers to the address of the memory only) an the user is responsible to keep the message alive until the communication has finished.
+This variant **does not take ownership of the message** (but refers to the address of the memory only) and the user is responsible to keep the message alive until the communication has finished.

 Similarly, the second function reveives into a message, with the same requirements as before, and